Zimbabwe Telegraph

-Zimbabwe Telegraph is an internet newspaper published in Zimbabwe, UK and Canada.
-It has a specialised focus on current events in Zimbabwe's politics, social and economic developments.
-The newspaper was first published in late 2008.
+Zimbabwe Telegraph was an internet newspaper published in Zimbabwe, UK and Canada.
+It focused on current events in Zimbabwe's politics, social and economic developments.
+The newspaper was first published in late 2008; as of April 2025, it is currently offline.

-The Zimbabwe Telegraph's website is an aggregated news and opinion articles.
-The site covers a wide range of topics, including sections devoted to politics, entertainment, media, health, law and business.
-Its team of regular bloggers include many people from Zimbabwe's politicians, commentators, and analysts to an extensive network of opinion writers.
+The Zimbabwe Telegraph's website aggregated news and opinion articles.
+The site covered a wide range of topics, including sections devoted to politics, entertainment, media, health, law and business.
+Its team of regular bloggers included many people amongst Zimbabwe's politicians, commentators, and analysts to an extensive network of opinion writers.

 History

 Zimbabwe Telegraph began publication on 16 December 2008 by 3MG Media as a news and current events publication focused on Zimbabwe social, political and economic developments.
-3MG Media also publishes the Zimbabwe Daily News (ZimDaily), Zimbabwe Tribune and Harare Tribune.
+3MG Media also published the Zimbabwe Daily News (ZimDaily), Zimbabwe Tribune and Harare Tribune.

 Contributors

 In addition to regular (often daily) news by its reporters and a regular team of contributors the Zimbabwe Telegraph has featured notable contributors from finance, politics, journalism, business, and entertainment.
 The Zimbabwe Telegraph offers both news commentary and coverage.
 It has a standing policy of encouraging comments from all parts of the political spectrum through its forum website co-hosted with its sister publication Zimbabwe Daily News.
 The forum is home to discussions on politics, religion, and world affairs.